 The graduate student must complete a program of study within a five (5) year time limit from the date of admission to degree status.
 Should extenuating circumstances arise, students may petition for a one-time, one-year extension for completion of their program of study.
 Such petitions must include the signed endorsement of the student's Academic Program Manager and Dean.
 The Provost will rule on the petition and make the final decision.

-10.18 University Withdrawal
+10.18 Withdrawal from the University

-10.18.1 Official Withdrawal
+10.18.1 Active/Inactive Students